troytabrilla/oshirase-lite/README.md

 # Oshirase Lite

 A mini version of Oshirase.
-For a technical interview with Agile Six.